coq/roadmaps/text/roadmap-8.6.md

   [unify_to_subterm], used by the standard rewrite only (M. Sozeau).

   Decision: ok.
-  Follow the compat flag.
+  TODO: Follow the compat flag.

 # Typeclasses

-- [ ] Option to add eta-unification during resolution.
+- [x] Option to add eta-unification during resolution.
-- [ ] Option to do resolution following the dependency order of subgoals in resolution (previously, and by default, the most dependent ones are tried first, respecting the semantics of the previous proof engine).
+- [x] Option to do resolution following the dependency order of subgoals in resolution (previously, and by default, the most dependent ones are tried first, respecting the semantics of the previous proof engine).
 - [ ] Option to switch to an iterative deepening search strategy.